First of all, we're NOT a business club. We're an analytics club! Our club focuses on three main disciplines:

 We work together to solve cases based on real-world business challenges.

-Professor of Accounting, Michael G. Foster School of Business
+Michael G. Foster School of Business

 Founder, Consilient Group LLC.